Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2020-MY-FIRST-PROJECT-AT-EPAM.md

   Also, I immediately considered to attend English classes and learn language strenuously.<br>
   As a **result**, customers were able to see development progress and provide feedbacks.

-- Before start development, our team was supposed to find implementation way.
+- Before start development, our team was supposed to find **implementation way**.
   Customers expected us to integrate some existing open-source solution.
   Our team spent about 1 month for searching for working tool, but actually, there was no such available.
   This situation put us under the pressure by fact that we need implement solution from scratch in 2 months.